TreacherousDev/Treacherous/README.md

 2. Get the next batch of marked cells and repeat.

 Let's run through this algorithm step by step and simulate the map in real time.
-In the example earlier, there are 2 marked cells: [0, 1] and [1, 0]
+In the example earlier, there are 2 marked cells.
-We iterate through all marked cells starting with [0, 1].
+We iterate through all marked cells starting with the top one.
 The symbol X will be used to show the currently selected cell.
 ```
 -------
 ---X---